Writing an email cover letter is essential for the modern job application process.

 Before emailing your resume and cover letter though, there are three simple rules you should keep in mind:

-- Follow the job ad’s instructions — some jobs have specific instructions regarding how they would like your application materials attached.
+- Follow the instructions in the job ad — some jobs have specific instructions regarding how they would like your application materials attached.
 Double check the listing to make sure you’re following their guidelines.

-- Send you files in PDF or .docx format — PDF and .docx are the most accessible file formats and are considered standard for most jobs.
-If the employer doesn’t specify which, use PDF because it’s easier to open on all platforms.
+- Send your files in PDF or .docx format — .pdf and .docx are the most accessible file formats and are considered standard for most jobs.
+If the employer doesn’t specify which, use .pdf because it’s widely supported and will display the same on all devices and operating systems.